The Help

 ⏱️ Runtime & Duration

-The total runtime of The Help is 146 minutes (2h 26m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Help (2011) is 146 minutes (2h 26m).
+Directed by Tate Taylor, the film runs for 146 minutes in its complete theatrical version.

 Verdict Summary